 Albert Banerjee, sociologist and CoFAS Marie Curie Research Fellow, Stockholm University, Sweden, will offer critical perspectives on FPE.
 View profile here.

-Susan Braedley, Associate Professor, School of Social Work, Carleton, contributes expertise on FPE, physical environments equity and access, long-term care (LTC), comparative social policy and mixed method research.
+Susan Braedley is the Associate Director for the project and a Professor, School of Social Work, Carleton, contributes expertise on FPE, physical environments equity and access, long-term care (LTC), comparative social policy and mixed method research.
 View profile here.

-Julia Brassolotto, Assistant Professor, Public Health, Lethbridge, and AIHS Research Chair in Rural Health and Well-being, brings expertise in care of older adults, health equity perspectives and using philosophical frameworks.
+Julia Brassolotto, Associate Professor, Public Health, Lethbridge, and AIHS Research Chair in Rural Health and Well-being, brings expertise in care of older adults, health equity perspectives and using philosophical frameworks.
 View profile here.

-Sally Chivers, Professor in English, Trent, is an expert in artistic communication through drama, film, and storytelling; she addresses cultural re- evaluations of aging, combining disability and aging studies, and assesses how attitudes towards aging influence practices.
+Sally Chivers is an Associate Director and a Professor in English, Trent, is an expert in artistic communication through drama, film, and storytelling; she addresses cultural re- evaluations of aging, combining disability and aging studies, and assesses how attitudes towards aging influence practices.
 She will contribute to the contextual site analysis pivotal to understanding how “communities within communities” form and function.
 View profile here.

 Jacqueline Choiniere, Associate Professor, School of Nursing, York, is a registered nurse with expertise in analysis of health reform, FPE, accountability, and women’s care work.
 View profile here.

-Karine Côté-Boucher, Assistant Professor, School of Criminology, Université de Montréal, and researcher, Centre international de criminologie brings knowledge of immigration and refugee issues in multicultural societies.
+Karine Côté-Boucher, Associate Professor, School of Criminology, Université de Montréal, and researcher, Centre international de criminologie brings knowledge of immigration and refugee issues in multicultural societies.
 View profile here.

 Frode Fadnes Jacobsen, Professor, Elderly Care, Bergen University College, Norway, and Research Director, Centre for Care Research–Western Norway, has expertise in elderly care, health professionals, work culture, local knowledge systems and cultural aspects of health.
 View profile here.